il1egalmelon/C-Libraries/README.md

 # C-Libraries

-C++ libraries so that you don't need to go through the pain of making them yourself.
-Also, they are pretty terrible as well.
+C and C++ libraries that have some things that are interesting, I guess.